radiate-framework/radiate-framework.github.io/docs/docs/the-basics/custom-post-types.md

 ### Blocked Post Types

-Post types that do not require custom taxonomies cannot be generated using `make:posttype`, returning an error in the console instead.
+Post types that do not require custom taxonomies cannot be generated using `make:post-type`, returning an error in the console instead.

 - revision
 - nav_menu_item